wp-plugins/facebook-page-publish/readme.txt

 * Bugfix: Timeout for http requests now 20s, 5s was too short on some servers (thanks to *misterjoecity*!)
 * Bugfix: Fixed error in fpp_acquire_profile_access_token (thanks to *misterjoecity*!!)
 * Update: Diagnostic script detects SSL availability and https connections (thanks to *mioto*!)
-* Update: New settings introduces: disallow publishing of post excerpt
+* Update: New settings introduced: disallow publishing of post excerpt, include links
 * Update: Thumbnail from post: use featured thumbnail, if available (thanks to *Luis Marcos Loaiza*!)
 * Update: Profile and page ID's are now automatically detected, major GUI redesign

+= 0.3.0 =
+* Update: Publishes to a page or profile
+* Update: More userfriendly error reporting
+* Update: New settings introduced: publishing policy (thanks to *Li-An*!) and appearance customization.
+* Major bugfixes: Scheduled and remote posts (thanks to *ksoszka*!), posting as password-protected, private or draft (thanks to *tbjers*!)

+= 0.2.2 =
+* Bugfix: <!--more--> tags now recognized (thanks to *tbjers*!).
+* Bugfix: Apostrophes (') no longer slashed (thanks to *dmeglio*!).
+* Update: SSL_VERIFY and ALWAYS_POST_TO_FACEBOOK constants for manual configuration.

+= 0.2.1 =
+* Bugfix: Not all images in a post where found.
+* Bugfix: Default transparent image prevents FB from choosing a poor random image for posts containing no images.
+* Bugfix: Graph meta tags are now only rendered when displaying a single post.
+* Update: Detailed setup instructions now available from the options page.

+= 0.2.0 =
+* Security: Only authors can publish to Facebook.
+* Bugfix: Only posts can be published (no pages etc.).
+* Bugfix: Character encoding for categories and title fixed.
+* Bugfix: Facebook link description length is 420 chars max.

+= 0.1.0 =
+* First internal alpha release.

 == Upgrade Notice ==

+= 0.3.1 =
+Updates, bugfixes, upgrade recommended.

+= 0.3.0 =
+Major update and bugfixes, upgrade strongly recommended.

+= 0.2.2 =
+Bugfixes, upgrade recommended.

 = 0.2.1 =
 Bugfixes, upgrade recommended.

-= 0.2.2 =
-Bugfixes, upgrade recommended.

-= 0.3.0 =
-Major update and bugfixes, upgrade strongly recommended.

-= 0.3.1 =
-Updates, bugfixes, upgrade recommended.